dvlahek/Hybrid-Zero-Detector/README.md

   - optional Newton refinement helper.

 - `example_usage.py`
-  Minimal runnable example on a synthetic oscillatory test function.
+  Minimal runnable example on a Sturm–Liouville residual.

 ## Scope of this starter release